Table of Contents

 How to Pursue a Medication Error Claim?

-Suspecting a medication error, the patient should immediately communicate it with the physician, nurse or pharmacist involved in the incident.
+Suspecting a unauthorized drug error, the patient should immediately communicate it with the physician, nurse or pharmacist involved in the incident.
 The victim should seek the service of a medical malpractice attorney to know the possibilities of a claim.
 The claim must be filed within a certain time frame of the incident to ensure legal validity.

 If a medication error is confirmed before administration of the medication, then it’s called a “near miss.”
 It may not be worth the time and effort to file a lawsuit in such instances.